rahulpdev/WebsiteNavbarMap/dev_docs/implementation_plan.md

       - Display a numbered list of unique website domains/names derived from the valid URLs.
       - Loop prompt for user input (number or "exit").
       - Validate input against the list range.
 Handle invalid input and "exit".
-    - **Trigger Crawling:**
+    - **Trigger Concurrent Crawling:**
       - On valid selection, get the corresponding full URL.
-      - Call `crawler.crawl_navigation` for the selected URL.
-      - If crawl successful, call `crawler.format_tree`.
-      - Call `file_writer.generate_filename` and `file_writer.write_map_file`.
-      - Log success or failure of the process for the selected URL.
-    - **Concurrency (Enhancement):** Modify `main.py` or introduce a separate runner script to handle concurrent processing if required (e.g., processing multiple selected URLs or all valid URLs).
-This would involve:
-      - Using `threading` or `concurrent.futures`.
-      - Passing tasks (URL crawling/writing) to a thread pool.
-      - Ensuring the `write_map_file` function is thread-safe (using the lock).
+      - Submit the selected URL to the concurrency framework (developed in Phase 3) for processing.
+      - Provide feedback to the user (e.g., "Processing started for [URL]...").
+The actual file writing happens asynchronously via the framework.

-## Phase 4: Testing, Refinement & Documentation
+## Phase 5: Testing, Refinement & Documentation

-9.  **Testing:**
+10. **Testing:**
     - Develop unit tests for `validate_url`, `get_website_name`, `format_tree`.
-    - Develop integration tests for CSV processing, crawling (mocking HTTP requests), and file writing.
+    - Develop integration tests for CSV processing, crawling (mocking HTTP requests), file writing, and the concurrency framework (testing atomic writes and lock file behavior under load).
     - Test manually with various real websites to refine `find_nav_links` selectors and crawling logic.
-10. **Refinement:**
+11. **Refinement:**
     - Improve robustness of navigation link identification.
 Consider making selectors configurable.
-    - Optimize performance if needed.
+    - Optimize performance if needed (e.g., thread pool size).
-    - Ensure all error handling paths are covered and logged appropriately.
+    - Ensure all error handling paths (including concurrency errors) are covered and logged appropriately.
-11. **Documentation:**
+12. **Documentation:**
     - Update all Memory Bank documents (`project_tracker.md`, `current_task.md`, `codebase_summary.md`) to reflect progress and final structure.
-    - Add docstrings and comments to the Python code.
+    - Add docstrings and comments to the Python code, especially explaining the concurrency logic.
-    - Create a comprehensive `README.md` for the GitHub repository, explaining setup, usage, and project structure.
+    - Create a comprehensive `README.md` for the GitHub repository, explaining setup, usage, concurrency model, and project structure.
-12. **GitHub:**
+13. **GitHub:**
     - Push final code and documentation to the public GitHub repository.
     - Ensure at least one example `_nav_map.md` is included or generated as part of a test/demo run.
     - Verify all completion criteria from `project_brief.md` are met.